clojuredocs/guides/articles/ecosystem/community.md

 ## Videos About Clojure

-Videos of talks about Clojure are often made available on [InfoQ](http://www.infoq.com/clojure) and [Clojure blip.tv channel](http://blip.tv/clojure).
+Videos of talks about Clojure are often made available on [InfoQ](http://www.infoq.com/clojure), [Clojure blip.tv channel](http://blip.tv/clojure), and [Clojure YouTube channel](https://www.youtube.com/user/ClojureTV).

  * [Full Disclojure](http://vimeo.com/channels/fulldisclojure/videos) is a series of screencasts about Clojure

+## Podcasts About Clojure

+ * [Mostly λazy…a Clojure podcast](http://mostlylazy.com/) is a first Clojure-specific podcast, created by Chas Emerick
+ * [Relevance podcast](http://thinkrelevance.com/blog/tags/podcast) is a series of interviews with Relevance members, Clojure is mentioned in nearly every episode